-- Enhance the Nation's high-temperature materials supply chain. - Develop high-throughput advanced manufacturing processes for fossil applications.
-These applications typically feature materials capable of withstanding extreme environments and require the fabrication of components that are larger than for aviation engines (where additive manufacturing is more well established). - Develop computational materials modeling to enable rapid design and simulation of new and novel alloy materials.
-Computational design of materials has the potential to produce major breakthroughs. - Develop superalloys and ferritic materials for use in AUSC conditions of 760 degrees Celsius (°C) and 350 bar pressure (5,000 psi) to reduce costs, improve corrosion and erosion resistance, increase material strength, and reduce wall thickness. - Develop advanced metallic and ceramic coatings, including nanomaterials, to provide thermal barrier protection for turbine blades, combustor components, and tubing. - Develop validated computational models capable of simulating and predicting performance of materials in various types of transformational power plants.
+- Develop computational materials modeling to enable rapid design and simulation of new and novel alloy materials.
+Computational design of materials has the potential to produce major breakthroughs. - Develop superalloys and ferritic materials for use in AUSC conditions of 760 degrees Celsius (°C) and 350 bar pressure (5,000 psi) to reduce costs, improve corrosion and erosion resistance, increase material strength, and reduce wall thickness. - Develop functional materials for energy storage and high-performance materials with mechanical properties that can perform reliably at temperatures well over 1,000 °C. - Develop advanced metallic and ceramic coatings, including nanomaterials, to provide thermal barrier protection for turbine blades, combustor components, and tubing. - Develop validated computational models capable of simulating and predicting performance of materials in various types of transformational power plants.

-This project portfolio report showcases 41 high-performance materials projects within the Crosscutting High Performance Materials Program.
-Each of the pages reporting on projects describes the technology, status, accomplishments, project goals, and overall benefits.
+This project portfolio report showcases 32 high-performance materials projects within the Crosscutting Research Program of the Technology Development Center.
+Each of the pages reporting on projects describes the technology, the program goals, and overall benefits.